Service Detail

 How we run distribution center construction as part of the full project plan.

-Our process starts with define throughput, trailer storage, and access expectations in preconstruction.
+Our process starts with define throughput requirements, trailer storage needs, dock counts, and site access in preconstruction.
 On commercial and industrial projects, the front end is where schedule certainty is won.
 The more clearly the team understands utilities, access, long-lead procurement, jurisdictional review, and owner priorities, the easier it is to keep the field aligned once construction accelerates.

-Sequence paving, slab work, and shell packages around logistics milestones.
+Sequence paving, slab work, and shell packages around logistics milestones and utility coordination.
 That stage matters because the critical path on distribution center construction is rarely limited to one trade.
 Civil readiness, structural dependencies, inspections, and owner approvals all feed into the same schedule, so we plan around the chain of decisions instead of waiting for field friction to reveal itself.

-We finish by hand over the project with startup and traffic flows already considered.
+We finish by hand over the project with startup sequencing and traffic flow patterns already considered.
 Closeout is not a final-week exercise.
 It starts when the team decides what occupancy, startup, punch, maintenance, and documentation the owner will need, then drives the project toward those requirements from the beginning.

 Where this service fits best